HiiJax/Bad-Horse-Fix/README.md

 2. Implement into said mods

 ## Modpacks
-You can include this mod in modpacks that are hosted on Modrinth or that respect this mod's license (LGPL-3.0).
+You can include this mod in modpacks that are hosted on Modrinth, CurseForge, or that respect this mod's license (LGPL-3.0).
 Feel free to post it [here](https://github.com/DoonGuy/Bad-Horse-Fix/discussions/categories/modpacks) if you do include it.
 I'd love to check it out!

 [img-comparison]: https://doonguy.github.io/images/bhf-comparison-transparent.png